-The following resources were provided by the El Dorado County District Attorney's Office for both the 2011-2012 and the 2012-2013 fiscal years:
+The following resources were provided by the El Dorado County District Attorney's Office for the 2012 - 2013 fiscal year:

-- The District Attorney's time to promote the program to secure funding from the Board of Supervisors; - Thousands of man hours creating a new paperless system which allows greater efficiency and access to case file by the attorneys and/or investigators when outside the office to more quickly respond when needed even if out of the office, "e-discovery", and even implementing an "app" to be used on smartphones and mobile devices by attorney's in court to create more efficient use of court time and scarce resources; - Meetings with fellow District Attorneys to apprise them of the program; and, - Investigative and attorney staff that assisted the Auto Fraud Investigator in investigations, sweeps, sting operations, service of warrants, and processing of evidence.
+- The District Office funded 100% of the vehicle costs for the vehicle used by the assigned investigator, which includes servicing, insurance, and fuel costs; - The District Attorney's time to promote the program to secure funding from the Board of Supervisor's; - Meetings with fellow District Attorneys to apprise them of the program; - Investigative and attorney staff that assisted the Auto Fraud Investigator in investigations, sweeps, sting operations, service of warrants, and processing of evidence and: - Thousands of man hours continuing to update our paperless system which allows greater efficiency and access to case file by the attorneys and/or investigators when outside the office to more quickly respond when needed even if out of the office, "ediscovery", and even implementing an "app" to be used on smartphones and mobile devices by attorney's in court to create more efficient use of court time and scarce resources.

-3. Detail and explain the turnover or continuity of personnel assigned to your insurance fraud program.
+3. Detail and explain the turnover or continuity of personnel assigned to your automobile insurance fraud program.
+Include any rotational policies your county may have.

-As we are a small office, our deputy district attorneys are often are called upon to multi-task various case loads.
+As we are a small office, our Deputy District Attorneys are often are called upon to multi-task various case loads.
 Nevertheless, we strive to maintain continuity of personnel.
-Fiscal year 2012-2013 brought some personnel changes to our Insurance Fraud Program from the previous year.
-These changes were made to ensure better continuity in the unit.
-Assistant District Attorney Jim Clinchard, was selected to preside over the Special Prosecutions Unit, including the Auto Fraud Unit.
-Deputy District Attorney Gloria Mas has been assigned to the unit since September 2011.
-Gloria will continue with the fraud unit to provide and allow for vertical prosecution, greater efficiency, and greater consistency in case filings and dispositions (and will direct and coordinate any South Lake Tahoe auto fraud cases with Robert Priscaro on a case by case basis).
+Fiscal year 2013-2014 brought some personnel changes to our Insurance Fraud Program from the previous year.
+Assistant District Attorney James Clinchard, continued to supervise the Special Prosecutions Unit, which includes the Auto Fraud Unit.
+Deputy District Attorney Gloria Mas transitioned out of the El Dorado County District Attorney's office early in this fiscal year.
+Deputy District Attorney Jodie Jensen came into the unit in August of 2013 and will continue with the fraud unit to provide and allow for vertical prosecution throughout the county, greater efficiency, and greater consistency in case filings and dispositions.
 Our Auto Fraud Investigator has been with the unit since November 2011.
-The Fraud Unit Administrative Assistant, responsible for collecting and maintaining our statistical data, has remained the same since 2009.
-It is the continued position of our elected District Attorney, Vern Pierson, to maintain consistency within the program and he remains dedicated to this premise.
+In October of 2013 we added an additional investigator to the unit.
+The Fraud Unit Administrative Assistant, responsible for collecting and maintaining our statistical data, has recently changed as well as the prior individual is no longer with our office.
+The new individual has been with the office for 15 years and is familiar with the Unit.
+On occasion we also use a Forensic Auditor and an Investigative Assistant for more complex cases.
+Further, in order to better assist us in obtaining accurate victim restitution amounts, as well as to assist in actually obtaining victim restitution, we plan to use one of our victim/witness advocates from time to time.
+It is the continued position of our elected District Attorney, Vern Pierson, to maintain consistency within the program and he remains dedicated to this premise